ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json/cola_data_as_python_dict.md

 ---
 ---

-Here is a listing of the complete `cola_data` json object that would be returned by the Python code in the [article about JSON](/topics/json/).
+Here is a listing of the complete `cola_data` json object after it was:

+* converted to a Python dictionary
+* printed out by the `pprint` command

+as mentioned in the [article about JSON](/topics/json/).

-{% highlight json linenos %}
+{% highlight python linenos %}

 {'code': '4890008100309',
  'product': {'_id': '4890008100309',